WillNilges/willnilges/README.md

 <strong>Computer Engineer, Linux Fanatic, OpenShift Goblin™, and Shiny Object Enthusiast.</strong>
 </p>

 I work on all kinds of stuff.
 Mosly devops, VR Hacking, graphics programming, and the occasional tool or script for a wide variety of _extremely_ unrelated projects.
+I also do backend at Datadog.

 I'd pick just one thing to focus on, but that'd require not getting distracted by shiny objects 🙃